nmaas-platform/nmaas-docs/docs/guides/user-guide.md

 The provided `Username` has to be at least 3 letters long.

-The user also has to confirm that he has read the NMaaS Privacy Notice text.
+The user also has to confirm that they have read the nmaas Privacy Notice text.

 There are also few optional fields, namely `First name`, `Last name` and `Domain selection`.